ravigahlla/flashcard_app/README.md

 - add swipe gesture inside text views of flashcard
 - add a shake gesture to randomize the deck of cards
 - remove magic numbers from FlashcardDeckViewController
-- there is a memory leak going on: too many instantiations of the front flashcard are occurring

 helpful links/references/inspiration:
 - https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/index.html#//apple_ref/doc/uid/TP40015214-CH2-SW1